abaines/marp-search-extension/slides.md

 <!--
 Goal: Find a browser extension to highlight multiple keywords on a page.
-🟠 Reduce cognitiveload; Universal design
+🟠 Reduce cognitive load; Universal design

 Problem: Existing solutions lacked a critical feature: Trust.